Malice-in-Chains/Reckon/README.md

 # Reckon
 Is a simplistic wrapper script written in bash.
-It was written in preparation for the OSCP exam to help me be more time efficient during testing by automating some basic common tasks and scans with a focus on enumerating the more targetable services like HTTP and SMB.
+It was written in preparation for the OSCP exam to help me be more time efficient during testing by automating some basic tasks and scans with a focus on enumerating the more targetable services like HTTP and SMB.

 ### Prerequisites
-Reckon will run on any fresh Kali Linux install and is currently wrapping multiple tools and scripts such as: Nmap, Nmap-NSE, Curl, Enum4linux, Nikto, and Dirb.
+Reckon will run on any Kali Linux image and is currently wrapping multiple tools and scripts such as: Nmap, Nmap-NSE, Curl, Enum4linux, Nikto, and Dirb.
 Reckon shouldn't have issue running on other Linux distros provided these tools are present.

 ### Example Usage
 ``` ./reckon.sh 10.10.10.10 ```